Mathematics education in the United States: Advanced Placement Mathematics

 AP Calculus BC and AP Statistics exams saw an increase in the number of takers between 2018 and 2024.

 There was considerable debate about whether or not calculus should be included when the Advanced Placement (AP) Mathematics course was first proposed in the early 1950s.
 AP Mathematics has eventually developed into AP Calculus thanks to physicists and engineers, who convinced mathematicians of the need to expose students in these subjects to calculus early on in their collegiate programs.
 By the mid-2020s, AP Calculus AB and AP Statistics are within the top ten most popular AP exams.

 In the early 21st century, there has been a demand for the creation of AP Multivariable Calculus and indeed, a number of American high schools have begun to offer this class, giving colleges trouble in placing incoming students.

 As of 2021, AP Precalculus was under development by the College Board, though there were concerns that universities and colleges would not grant credit for such a course, given that students had previously been expected to know this material prior to matriculation.
 AP Precalculus launched in Fall 2023.
+Attendance grew rapidly during the first few years.
+According to the College Board, majorities of students to took AP Precalculus went on to take AP Calculus AB or BC and at least on AP course in STEM or some other subject area.